-Туре Requirement Operating System Windows Server 2003 or above (64 bit) Memory 24-48 GB or more CPU 4-6 Dual Intel® Xeon® E3-1240 v5 3.5 GHz 8M cache (4 Core) SQLcm Repository Size 1TB or more (Pre-allocate this space)
+Туре Requirement Operating System Windows Server 2012R2 or above (64 bit) Memory 24 - 48 GB (more if monitoring Before After Data) CPU 4 - 8 Dual Core SQLcm Repository Size 1 TB or more (Allocate this space ahead of time)

 - These hardware and configuration requirements are basic requirements and can be interpreted differently depending on each environment's audit requirements and event activity scenarios.

-The expected repository growth is approximately 1GB per every 1 million transactions - ⚠ The SQL Compliance Manager Collection Service should not reside on a virtual machine.
+The expected repository growth is approximately 1 GB per every 1 million transactions.
+30K events per hour will require at least 200 GB of space per month. - ▲ IDERA SQL Compliance Manager is fully supported on Virtual Machines, both HyperV and VMware.